-Though most of the prior requirements are no longer in effect, many of the prevention strategies we learned during the Pandemic are still strongly recommended.
-In addition to COVID, over 200 viruses have been identified that can cause human respiratory tract infections.
-Among these, influenza and respiratory syncytial virus (RSV) can cause more severe disease, particularly in the very old and the very young, as well as in anyone with a suppressed immune system or with other chronic medical problems.
+The season for respiratory viral infections is soon approaching.
+Over 200 viruses have been identified that can cause human respiratory tract infections.
+Among these, influenza, COVID, and respiratory syncytial virus (RSV) can cause more severe disease, particularly in the very old and the very young, as well as in anyone with a suppressed immune system or with other chronic medical problems.
 Rarely, these infections can be severe even in otherwise healthy individuals.

 What can anyone do to prevent or decrease the chance of becoming ill or manage their condition if they do become ill?

-Preventative measures include vaccination for some conditions and, for any respiratory tract infection:
+In addition to vaccination for some conditions, preventative measures for any respiratory tract infection include:

 - Seeking medical care if symptoms are moderate to severe or progressive